mgdeveloper1406/esportniusdetroit/source/pages/baseball/baseball3/index.md

 - Baseball3
 ---

-f there is one common theme to this baseball offseason it is the desperation everywhere for quality starting pitching.
+If there is one common theme to this baseball offseason it is the desperation everywhere for quality starting pitching.

 Desperation as in the Dodgers forking over $325 million over 12 years to Yoshinobu Yamamoto who’s never thrown a single pitch in the majors and another $136.5 million over five years to Tyler Glasnow, who’s never thrown over 150 innings.
 Desperation as in the Mets giving Luis Severino $13 million, the Reds giving $16 million to Frankie Montas, who missed all of last year and is recovering from shoulder surgery, the Red Sox signing Lucas Giolito, who was a mediocre 8-15 with a 4.88 ERA for three teams last year, to a two-year, $38 million contract.